 We’ve all heard the old phrase: Never put anything smaller than your elbow in your ear.
-Yet it doesn’t stop many of us from grabbing a Q-tip or cotton swab — and even foreign objects like keys and pens — to clear out earwax.
+Yet it doesn’t stop many of us from grabbing a Q-tip or cotton swab — and even things like keys and pens — to clear out earwax.

-While it may feel good in the moment, you may do more harm than good.
+While it may feel good in the moment, you may do more harm than good by placing foreign objects in your ear.

 Our ears are pretty much self-cleaning organs.
 When you shove a cotton swab in there, you can’t actually remove the wax.
 In fact, you may just push the wax deeper in your ear canal and potentially scratch or burst your eardrum.